30 Degrees in February: Season 1

 The series weaves three separate stories of Swedes who embark on a new beginning in Thailand.

 Kajsa (Maria Lundqvist) is a divorced workaholic who suffers a stroke and decides to move to Thailand with her daughters Joy and Wilda.
 They travel to a hotel on a remote beach where they had once visited on holiday.
 Once they find it to be closed, Kajsa decides to buy it, but she clashes with Chan the former owner who wants it back.
 Meanwhile, her daughter Joy falls in love with Chan's son Pong.

-Majlis (Lotta Tejle) visits Thailand with her grumpy and verbally abusive wheelchair-bound husband Bengt (Kjell Bergqvist).
+Majlis (Lotta Tejle) visits Thailand with her grumpy and verbally abusive wheelchair-using husband Bengt (Kjell Bergqvist).
 Although Majlis is enchanted by the place and wants to stay, her husband wants to leave.

 Glenn (Kjell Wilhelmsen) is a lonely 45-year old blue collar worker who dreams of having a wife and children.
 After repeatedly being rejected by women in Sweden, he decides to search for a new wife in Thailand.
 His search is complicated when he meets the transgender masseuse Oh (Duangjai Phiao Hiransri).